microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/go.md

 `gofmt` is the automated code format style guide for Go.
 This is part of the vs-code extension, and it is enabled by default to run on save of every file.

+## Aggregator
 ### golangci-lint

 [golangci-lint](https://github.com/golangci/golangci-lint/) is the replacement for the now deprecated `gometalinter`.
 It is 2-7x faster than `gometalinter` [along with a host of other benefits](https://github.com/golangci/golangci-lint/#comparison).

+golangci-lint is an aggregator of linters.
+By default, several are enabled but not all.
+A full list of linters and their usages can be found [here](https://github.com/golangci/awesome-go-linters).

+It will allow you to configure each linter and choose which ones you would like to enable in your project.

 One awesome feature of `golangci-lint` is that is can be easily introduced to an existing large codebase using the `--new-from-rev COMMITID`.
 With this setting only newly introduced issues are flagged, allowing a team to improve new code without having to fix all historic issues in a large codebase.
 This provides a great path to improving code-reviews on existing solutions. golangci-lint can also be setup as the default linter in VS Code.